pyconpt/2023/pycon_portugal_2023/content/information/grants/0grants.md

 * caregivers of children or other dependents
 * people who have experienced trauma and its aftermath (PTSD, anxiety, etc)
 * people living with or recovering from substance abuse
+* people who have been displaced or affected by wars in Ukraine and elsewhere

 **The closing date for grant applications is July 30th, 23:59 UTC**.
 We aim to inform you of the results within a few days after closing the application window.
 Note that if you need a grant, you must apply before the deadline.
 Moreover, speakers are automatically entitled to a ticket.